 This Policy will be reviewed every three years by the Corporate Information Governance Group and approved by the Corporate Policy and Resources Committee.
-Authority to approve interim updates may be delegated to the Director of Resources in consultation with the Chairmen of the Joint Staff Consultative Committee and the Corporate Policy and Resources Committee as required.
+Authority to approve interim updates may be delegated to the Chairmen of the Joint Staff Consultative Committee and the Corporate Policy and Resources Committee as required.